 The most difficult aspect of a loved one’s suicide is trying to look back and detect the warning signs that were possibly missed.
 Someone who is in the mental space of considering ending their life can hide this from others, making their death that much more shocking.
 However, in many cases the individual may exhibit warning signs, which can include:

 - Change in their mood or personality.
 Mood changes may include irritability and agitation, anger, rage, depression, anxiety, loss of interest in things they one enjoyed.

 - Behavioral changes.
 Possibly the individual has recently experienced a painful loss or significant change that has culminated in changes in behavior.
 These may include increased alcohol or drug use, isolating behaviors, fatigue, sleep disorders, studying ways to commit suicide, giving away possessions, or calling people to say goodbye.

 - Talking about death.
 Someone considering ending their life may discuss this with friends or family members.
 They may talk about killing themselves, being a burden to others, their feelings of hopelessness, or, as what may have been the case in the Avicii suicide, finding no reason to live.

-The Treatment Specialist provides a free locator service for individuals in need of mental health interventions, including life-threatening depression or anxiety.
-The team of specialists is highly trained and experienced in the fields of mental health and addiction, and can reliably guide the individual toward the best treatment match.
-Depending on the individual’s mental health or dual diagnosis needs, the specialists can narrow down the treatment program options to the most appropriate ones for you or your loved one.
-For immediate help, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist connects you with treatment center that are trained in mental health interventions, including life-threatening depression or anxiety.
+The team of specialists are highly trained and experienced in the fields of mental health and addiction, and can reliably guide the individual toward the best treatment options.
+For immediate help, please contact a Treatment Specialist today at (866) 644-7911.